Designing an Accessible Future

 I spoke at WDC in Bristol, applying the principles of WCAG 3.0 to some current visions of the future.

 As an industry we measure accessibility using WCAG - the Web Content Accessibility Guidelines.
-Thereā€™s a huge update for WCAG on the horizon in the form of WCAG 3.0 which is going to completely change the way we test and measure the accessibility of our products.
+Thereās a huge update for WCAG on the horizon in the form of WCAG 3.0 which has the potential to change the way we test and measure the accessibility of our products.
+It's a long way off but the intentions are sound, and I hope it continues to gain momentum.

-I used this talk to dig into the WCAG 3.0 draft, to see what the future of accessibility might hold and have a think about what we can all do now to get ahead.
+I used this talk to dig into the WCAG 3.0 draft, to see what the future of accessibility might hold and have a think about what we could all do now to get ahead.

 I then took the principles of WCAG 3.0 and applied them to some of the current visions of the future.
-Theyā€™re saying itā€™s a good 5 years till WCAG 3.0 is rolled out - what will the state of the internet be by then?
+It's likely to be many years till WCAG 3.0 is rolled out - what will the state of the internet be by then?

-So ā€¦ whatā€™s wrong with WCAG 2.x?
+So ā¦ whatās wrong with WCAG 2.x?

 In design I always like to start with a problem statement and it looks like the Silver Community Group who are shaping WCAG 3.0 do too - high on their list are:

-ā˜ž Usability
+ā Usability

-WCAG 2.x reads a bit like a legal document so itā€™s really daunting for beginners or to sell into your boss.
+WCAG 2.x reads a bit like a legal document so itās really daunting for beginners or to sell into your boss.

-ā˜ž Conformance model
+ā Conformance model

 WCAG 2.x guidelines are a binary pass or fail.
-But humans are complicated and messy and often donā€™t fit this model.
+But humans are complicated and messy and often donāt fit this model.

-ā˜ž Maintenance
+ā Maintenance

 The WCAG 2.x guidelines we are currently using were published in 2008.
 That was the year Apple released the first iPhone.